DWFlanagan/ntrh/11-tute_speak.md

 **Opus**

 n.
-The existential penguin in \`\`Bloom County,'' a comic strip that can only be found in _The Boston Globe_, and occasionally in _The Poly._
+The existential penguin in "Bloom County," a comic strip that can only be found in _The Boston Globe_, and occasionally in _The Poly._

 **Organic Waste Products**